 In 1998 A/Prof Morton returned to Australia as staff specialist at the Royal Brisbane and Women’s Hospital and joined Icon (formerly known as Haematology & Oncology Clinics of Australasia).
 He is an accredited specialist at Mater Private Hospital, Greenslopes Private Hospital, and Royal Brisbane and Women’s Hospital, and also regularly attends St Andrew’s Ipswich Private Hospital.

-He is experienced in caring for a wide range of haematological conditions, both malignant and non-malignant, with particular interest in leukaemia, lymphoma, multiple myeloma, stem cell transplantation and clinical apheresis.
+He is experienced in caring for a wide range of malignant and non-malignant blood disorders with particular interest in leukaemia, lymphoma, multiple myeloma, stem cell transplantation and clinical apheresis.
 A/Prof Morton has published widely in these fields.

 In January 2015 A/Prof Morton was awarded a Member of the Order of Australia (AM) for his significant service to children with Autism Spectrum Disorders through not-for-profit organisations, and to medicine in the field of oncology.
 In June 2020 he was named 2020 Queensland Great for his contribution to oncology and advocacy for children with Autism Spectrum Disorders.